MAP Labor Attorneys

 Analyst

-I was born in Chicago but grew up in the near west suburbs, like many others I took a union job shortly after graduating high school.
-Later I was hired by the Maywood Fire Department in 1985.
-I advanced through the ranks during my career from firefighter to captain but had spent most of my time as a member of the union.
-The Maywood Firefighters’ Association and later SEIU Local 73 Maywood Firefighters’ Chapter had a contentious bargaining relationship with the Village of Maywood reaching impasse and proceeding to interest arbitration hearings five times during the twenty plus years I was on the bargaining committee.
+I was born in Chicago but grew up in the nearby suburbs, like many others I took a union job shortly after graduating high school.
+Later I began my career in the fire service in 1985.
+The Firefighters’ Association I belonged to had a contentious bargaining relationship and proceeded to interest arbitration hearings five times during the twenty plus years I was on the bargaining committee.
+This gave me firsthand experience with the intricacies of impasse resolution for protective service employees.

 show more...

-In 2003 I was hired as a union representative by Service Employees Local 73, to represent the public safety units they were certified in.
-In 2005 I was promoted to Director and took on additional civilian bargaining units, was more involved in the political action committee, was put on the Local’s executive board, and negotiated several of their contracts also.
-After leaving Local 73 I was hired by Richard J. Reimer and Associates to aid in union matters.
-Here I worked closely with multiple MAP Chapters who the firm represented, some of you may remember me from my time working there.
+In 2003 I was hired as a union representative by Service Employees Local 73 to represent most of their public safety units and in 2005 I was promoted to Director.
+This position required me to take on additional responsibilities including representation of civilian bargaining units, involvement in the political action committee, and was put on the Local’s executive board.
+I was the lead on nearly fifty contract negotiations during my tenure there and worked with many highly respected labor attorneys and labor law firms.
+After leaving Local 73 I was hired by a law firm to aid in union matters.
+Here I worked closely with multiple MAP Chapters who the firm represented and some of you may remember me from my time working there.
 I also came to know the MAP executive board members and some of the other MAP attorneys during my time there.
-In 2018, I was hired by MAP to develop and provide comparable analytics for the chapters Metropolitan Alliance of Police represents.
-With input of some of MAP’s attorneys, I have expanded the database to include additional economic criteria and added additional municipalities to it to capture neighbors of the chapters MAP represents.
+In 2018, I was hired by MAP to develop and provide comparable analytics to aid in bargaining for the chapters Metropolitan Alliance of Police represents.
 I provide data and analysis upon request of the chapter representatives and attorneys.
 When prompted, I offer my insight on negotiations, bargaining strategies, and any assistance I can to help our members attain the best possible union contracts.
 I’ve been married since 1982 to my lovely wife, have two adult children, a granddaughter.

 show less...